panva/node-oidc-provider/docs/README.md

  - `opaque` (default) formatted tokens store every property as a root property in your adapter
  - `jwt` formatted tokens are issued as JWTs and stored the same as `opaque` only with additional property `jwt`.
 See `formats.jwtAccessTokenSigningAlg` for resolving the JWT Access Token signing algorithm.
 Note this is a proprietary format that will eventually get deprecated in favour of the 'jwt-ietf' value (once it gets stable and close to being an RFC)
  - `jwt-ietf` formatted tokens are issued as JWTs and stored the same as `opaque` only with additional property `jwt-ietf`.
 See `formats.jwtAccessTokenSigningAlg` for resolving the JWT Access Token signing algorithm.
 This is an implementation of [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://tools.ietf.org/html/draft-ietf-oauth-access-token-jwt-05) draft and to enable it you need to enable `features.ietfJWTAccessTokenProfile`. 'jwt-ietf' value (once it gets stable and close to being an RFC)
- - `paseto` formatted tokens are issued as v2.public PASETOs and stored the same as `opaque` only with additional property `paseto`.
-The server must have an `OKP Ed25519` key available to sign with else it will throw a server error.
-PASETOs are also allowed to only have a single audience, if the token's "aud" resolves with more than one the server will throw a server error. **This format is only supported in node runtime >= 12.0.0**
- - the value may also be a function dynamically determining the format (returning either `jwt`, `jwt-ietf`, `paseto` or `opaque` depending on the token itself)
+ - the value may also be a function dynamically determining the format (returning either `jwt`, `jwt-ietf`, or `opaque` depending on the token itself)